-This guidance is for the construction sector.
-It came into effect on 6 April 2020 and extends until further notice.
+This document is one of a set of documents about how to work safely in different types of workplace.
+This guidance is intended for use by the construction sector.
+It first came into effect on 6 April 2020 and extends until further notice.
 Companies should consider their operations in light of this guidance.

 Business and physical distancing

-This guidance should be read in conjunction with the Scottish Government’s business and social distancing guidance.
+This guidance should be read in conjunction with the Scottish Government’s business and physical distancing guidance.
 It provides further guidance for the construction sector to help businesses determine what constitutes ‘essential’ work that may be able to continue.
-No non-essential work should continue at this time

-As laid out in the business and social distancing guidance, essential services are defined in relation to the 13 Critical National Infrastructure (CNI) sectors.
+As laid out in the business and physical distancing guidance, essential services are defined in relation to the 13 Critical National Infrastructure (CNI) sectors (energy; communications (Telecommunications, Public Broadcast, Postal Services, Internet), government, transport, finance, civil nuclear, defence, chemicals, space, health, food, water and waste, and emergency services).
 The 13 CNI sectors collectively provide the essential services on which daily life depends and each sector has critical interdependencies with the others.

 The Scottish Government has high expectations of how fair work principles should be applied during the current crisis and have issued a joint statement with the STUC which should be taken into account when applying this guidance.